 Here the conversion of true_conj1 only applies in the first case, but fails in the second.
-The whole conversion does not fail, however, because the combinator Conv.else_conv will then try out Conv.all_conv, which always succeeds.
+The whole conversion does not fail, however, because the combinator else_conv will then try out all_conv, which always succeeds.

-The conversion combinator Conv.try_conv constructs a conversion which is tried out on a term, but in case of failure just does nothing.
+The conversion combinator try_conv constructs a conversion which is tried out on a term, but in case of failure just does nothing.
 For example

 '''

+let

-Conv.try_conv (Conv.rewr_conv @{thm true_conj1}) @{cterm "True \lor P"} > True \lor P \equiv True \lor P
+val conv = Conv.try_conv (Conv.rewr_conv @{thm true_conj1})

-'''

-Apart from the function $beta_conversion$, which is able to fully beta-normalise a term, the conversions so far are restricted in that they only apply to the outermost level of a cterm.
-In what follows we will lift this restriction.
-The combinator $Conv.arg_conv$ will apply the conversion to the first argument of an application, that is the term must be of the form $t1 \ t2$ and the conversion is applied to t2.
-For example let val conv = Conv.rewr_conv @{thm true_conj1}

-'''

-val ctrm = @{cterm "P \lor (True \land Q)"}
+val ctrm = @{cterm "True \vee P"}

 in

-Conv.arg_conv conv ctrm
+conv ctrm

 end

-P \lor (True \land Q) \equiv P \lor Q
+True \vee P \equiv True \vee P

 '''

+Apart from the function beta_conversion, which is able to fully beta-normalise a term, the conversions so far are restricted in that they only apply to the outermost level of a cterm.
+In what follows we will lift this restriction.
+The combinators fun_conv and arg_conv will apply a conversion to the first, respectively second, argument of an application.
+For example in conv ctrm end > $P \lor (True \land Q) \equiv P \lor Q$